-For the year ended 31 March 2023
+For the year ended 31 March 2024

 Xero's purpose is to make life better for people in small business, their advisors and communities around the world.
-Xero is a purpose-led, values-driven business and the Board of Xero (Board) is committed to a culture that seeks to embed and uphold high standards of corporate governance.
+Xero is a purposeled, values-driven business, and the Board of Xero (Board) is committed to a culture that seeks to embed and uphold high standards of corporate governance.
 The Board recognises the importance of this to good decision-making and long-term value creation.
-Xero's values are shown below.